ImFascinated/McGamerZone/README.md

+# Enjoy
-# Making this project public as the owner fucked me over as I spent 100+ hours on it and never got a single dollar from it.
+Making this project public as the owner fucked me over as I spent 100+ hours on it and never got a single dollar from it.
-# I've asked countless times to be paid and I've been banned from the Discord and blocked and I'm fed up with it.
+I've asked countless times to be paid and I've been banned from the Discord and blocked and I'm fed up with it.
-# Enjoy.
+Enjoy.